 - Copy Name and Copy Path – Set of Copy commands; choose the exact copy operation, Name or Path

-- Copy Content – This is slightly confusing, here when you choose a folder and perform this operation, it copies the name of all the files present in folder (including the hidden files too), and when performed on the file, copies the contents of the file, this works fine with .txt files only.
+- Copy Content – This is slightly confusing.
+When you choose a folder and perform this operation, it copies the name of all the files present in the folder (including the hidden files, too), and when performed on the file, copies the contents of the file.
+This works fine with .txt files only.

 - Paste Clipboard

 - Attributes – Change or set the attributes for files, folders, and subfolders.